-The heritage bungalow, which we stayed in, is a 140 year old colonial bungalow called the “Pazhey Bungalaav”, which was built by Colin Auley Mackenzie, who was the founder of this estate in 1800s.
+The heritage bungalow, which we stayed in, is a 140-year-old colonial bungalow called the “Pazhey Bungalaav”, which was built by Colin Auley Mackenzie, who was the founder of this estate in the 1800s.
 Decorated with some of the finest handpicked antiques and heirlooms, the interior of the bungalow boast simplicity and gives you a feeling of being at home rather than a hotel room.
-The cozy bedroom had an adjoining living area, a spacious bathroom and a balcony with a view, where I spent hours reading, watching rain and getting lost in my thoughts.
+The cozy bedroom had an adjoining living area, a spacious bathroom and a balcony with a view, where I spent hours reading, watching the rain and getting lost in my thoughts.

 Our first meal was the lunch, as we arrived here early afternoon and it consisted of boiled rice, Mambazha Pulissery (sweet and tangy ripe mango curry), Cheera Thoran (Spinach stir fry), chutney, Vendakka Theeyal (Lady Finger curry) and Payasam for dessert.

 For dinner that night we were served Banana leaf Kizihi as a starter, local coconut and rice rotis with ladyfinger curry and Ela Ada with ice cream.
 Having eaten every bite of these we retired to bed early as we had started quite early from Bangalore that morning.

 Our second day was filled with activities, as we were tempted to try everything the resort was offering.
 We started off with a delicious breakfast, our favorite Idiyappam and vegetable stew was served.